Will buying Product Hunt upvotes get you banned? (honest 2026 answer)

 Unfeatured means your product is live on Product Hunt but does not appear on the homepage feed, mobile app, or daily newsletter.
 Banned means your product or account is removed entirely.
 Unfeatured is more common and, for launch-day results, functionally equivalent: since roughly 10% of submissions get featured in 2026, losing the feature tanks distribution.

 It depends on what "real user" means.
 If the service delivers votes from profiles with under 6 months of platform history, no comments, and no cross-launch activity, the votes will be flagged and cleared regardless of how the vendor describes them.
-Services that layer genuine comment activity, account age, and platform history are the only ones whose votes tend to survive the clearing cycle.
+That is why the safer answer is to build real distribution instead of buying votes.

 Build the 400-follower Coming Soon page, write the 150–250 word maker first comment, run a three-touchpoint launch-day email sequence (7 AM PT, noon PT, 8 PM PT), and confirm your product is not flagged as a directory, template, or commerce site.
-Those four moves outrank any paid upvote package on the 2026 featured gate.
+Those four moves outrank paid vote shortcuts on the 2026 featured gate.

 Yes.
 Product Hunt team member Juan Secchi stated in a 2025 public forum thread that vote-bot-service evidence "is always fabricated" and that "in most cases, your launch will be negatively impacted by having votes removed or even being unfeatured."
 Individual makers, including Steven Renwick and Tom Dekan, have documented 200–400 vote purges on competitors they watched during their own launches.